 - Developed beta versions of inventory, interactive state map, and trends figures for feedback from Advisors and stakeholders

-- Finalize inventory and interactive state map in Tableau
+- Finalized and published BHHS inventory, interactive state map and trends in degrees issued

 - Understand factors influencing the mental and behavioral health pipeline from the perspective of training program directors, current students and currently licensed professionals